camunda/camunda-docs-manual/content/reference/bpmn20/events/escalation-events.md

 * {{< bpmn-symbol type="escalation-intermediate-boundary-nonint-event" >}}

-An intermediate catching escalation event on the boundary of an activity, or boundary escalation event for short, catches escalations that are thrown within the scope of the activity on which it is defined.
+An intermediate catching escalation event on the boundary of an activity, or escalation boundary event for short, catches escalations that are thrown within the scope of the activity on which it is defined.

 <div data-bpmn-diagram="../bpmn/escalation-boundary-event"></div>

 An escalation boundary event can only attached on an embedded sub-process or a call activity, since an escalation can only be thrown by an escalation intermediate throw event or an escalation end event.
-When the boundary event is triggered by an escalation event from a call activity then the defined output variables of the call activity are passed to the scope of the boundary event.
+When the boundary event is triggered by an escalation event from a call activity, then the defined output variables of the call activity are passed to the scope of the boundary event.

 Two optional attributes can be added to the escalation boundary event, <code>escalationRef</code> and <code>escalationCodeVariable</code>, see [Escalation Start Event]({{< relref "#escalation-start-event" >}}).